Drew Hunter: Professional

-In July 2016 Hunter signed a 10 year contract for Adidas.
+In July 2016 Hunter signed a 10-year contract for Adidas.
 On August 5, 2016, he placed 6th overall in the men's mile race at the 2016 Sir Walter Miler, finishing in 3:57.15.
 It was his first race since graduating from high school.
 On February 11, 2017, Hunter participated in the NYRR Millrose Games Wanamaker Mile, where he placed seventh in 3:56.80.
 On February 23, 2019, Hunter won the USA Indoor Track & Field Championships two mile with a meet record time of 8:25.29.
 After suffering a series of injuries starting with a ruptured plantar fascia at the 2019 U.S. Track & Field Championships, Hunter did not compete in the 2020 USA Olympic Track & Field Trials.
 However, he returned to form later that year, winning the USA Road 5k Championships on November 6, 2021, in a time of 13:53.

+In the 2025 USA Outdoor Track and Field Championships, Hunter stayed in the lead pack in the 5,000 meter race.
+On the last 200 meters he surged to take fourth place in the race won by Cole Hocker.

 Personal life

 Hunter is the fourth of nine children in his family.
 Five of his siblings are adopted; two from Haiti and three from China.
 His father and mother are both also runners.
 His father, Marc Hunter, was a national-class distance runner for Cleveland State University, owner of a personal best of 13:36 for 5000 meters.
 His mother, Joan Hunter ran at West Virginia University and has won multiple masters indoor national titles.
 Marc and Joan coached Alan Webb during his freshman year at South Lakes High School in Reston, Virginia.

 Hunter is currently completing his undergraduate degree at University of Colorado Boulder.

+With his wife, Hunter has two daughters: Ella and Rose.